(Posted March 2023)

 Whether you’re writing a Core or Elective exam, you need to manage your time well to answer all of the multiple choice questions (MCQs) and to address all of the case requireds in the time allotted.

-For Core exams, you will have 180 minutes to address 75 MCQs or 2.4 minutes per question.
+As noted in our Understanding the Professional Education Program (PEP) resource, for Core exams, you will have 180 minutes to address 75 MCQs or 2.4 minutes per question.
 For the Elective exams, you will have 40 minutes to answer 15 MCQs or 2.7 minutes per question.
 Make sure you do not go over this time allocation.
 Answer the MCQs in order and once you’ve finished a question, move on!

 Avoid the time trap of going back and rethinking or changing your answers since this will create unnecessary time pressure for the cases.
 You need to leave yourself 60 minutes to write a response to the single case on the Core exams and 200 minutes to answer the two cases on the Elective exams.
 For the cases, make sure that you allocate writing time to each required and stick to it as you write your response.